ngriebenow/tuwien-ase-purradise-java-angular-android-doc/process/guidelines/Coding-Guidelines.md

 | release date | 2020-MM-DD |

 # Coding Guidelines
-The code giudelines are inspired by the Google's coding standards for source code in the Java™ Programming Language.
+The code guidelines are inspired by the Google's coding standards for source code in the Java™ Programming Language.
 https://google.github.io/styleguide/javaguide.html
 ## File encoding
 Files are encoded in UTF-8